TheR1D/shell_gpt/README.md

 ```

 ### Chat
-To start a chat session, use the `--chat` option followed by a unique session name and a prompt:
+To start a chat session, use the `--chat` option followed by a unique session name and a prompt.
+You can also use "temp" as a session name to start a temporary chat session.
 ```shell
 sgpt --chat number "please remember my favorite number: 4"
 # -> I will remember that your favorite number is 4.